 The Access Control section allows you to control access in and out of your network.
-Use this feature as Parental Controls to only grant access to approved sites, limit web access based on time or dates, and/or block access from applications like P2P utilities or games.
+Use this feature to set up parental controls.
+Grant access only to approved sites, limit web access based on times or dates, and/or block access from applications like P2P utilities or games.

-Enable Access Check the Enable Access Control box, and then Control: click on Add Policy to start the Wizard.
+Enable Access Check the Enable Access Control box, and then Control: click on Add Policy to start the wizard.